RIPE-NCC/ripe-database-documentation/docs/08.Set-Objects/README.md

 Existing as-set names can be short (i.e. with a name only, e.g. AS-TEST) or hierarchical (i.e. with a name and AS number reference(s), e.g. AS3333:AS-TEST).
 It is now mandatory to only use hierarchical names to create an **as-set** object, so that the creation is authenticated by the AS number holder.
 This restriction does not apply to the other set types.

-Existing as-set names can be short (i.e. with a name only, e.g. AS-TEST) or hierarchical (i.e. with a name and AS number reference(s), e.g. AS3333:AS-TEST).
-It is now mandatory to use hierarchical names to create an **as-set** object, so that the creation is authenticated by the AS number holder.
-This restriction does not apply to the other set types.

 AS-LIST1:AS-CUST

 AS3333:AS-RIPE:AS-APNIC